Behavioural responses to stress: Sexual behaviours

 Sexual interests change in many species when exposed to stressors.
 For instance, stressed male and female rats express inhibited mating behaviour, which is evident through the clear increase in the inhibitory hormone RF-amide.
 Another study suggests that masculine sexual behaviour in male rats is subject to changes in accordance to the type of stressors that the rats were subjected to.
 The female zebra finch's mating choice is determined by the stressors that they are exposed to early in life, which remain consistent throughout adulthood.
-A study about stress effects on female songbird’s response to sexual signal for mating indicated that the response to this specific signal can be impaired if the female is exposed to developmental stress.
+A study about stress effects on female songbird's response to sexual signal for mating indicated that the response to this specific signal can be impaired if the female is exposed to developmental stress.
 Behavioural changes as a result from developmental stress impairs neural responses to sexual signals, which reduces mating.

 Aggressive behaviours and anti-predator responses

 Stressed animals would choose to avoid a novel situation rather than confront it.
 Aggressive behaviour is associated with sex hormones, such as testosterone, and specific brain regions and systems, such as the medial preoptic nucleus, prefrontal cortex-dependent response inhibition, and anterior hypothalamus.
 Stress negatively impacts sex hormones, which results in an imbalance and reduction in aggression related hormones and function.
 Also, chronic stress results in prefrontal cortex-dependent response inhibition.
 This results in reduction in aggression, thus promoting anti-predator responses.
+A different response to aggression may be observed in other species when it is socially-induced between individuals in the same social group.
+In gregarious species, such as the spotted hyena, aggression may be emitted between individuals to reduce stress and lower cortisol levels in the aggressor.

 Prolonged stress reduces parental behaviour toward offspring

 Prolonged stress alters parental behaviour toward offspring and promotes parental neglect.
-According to a study performed by Tilgar and associates, predation stress alters parents’ behaviours, such as the reduction in provisioning rates, which negatively impacts the offspring’s performance.
+According to a study performed by Tilgar and associates, predation stress alters parents' behaviours, such as the reduction in provisioning rates, which negatively impacts the offspring's performance.
 The hormones oxytocin and vasopressin are generally responsible for affiliative and pair-bonding behaviours in many species.
 Stress alters the level of both hormones, resulting in an abnormal behaviour from parents towards offspring.
 For instance, levels of oxytocin decrease as a result of prolonged stress, which has been shown to reduce pair-bonding behaviour and increase withdrawal behaviour.
 Prolactin is another important hormone that is associated with nurture by parents to offspring, and levels of this hormone can be altered as a result of stress.
 Reduced levels of prolactin as a result of stress decreases behaviours such as suckling, licking, and brooding.